sweirich/sweirich-webpage/cv/service.md

 ## Journal Service

-- Editor of Journal of Functional Programming, 2011-2015
+- Editor of Journal of Functional Programming, 2011-current
 - Guest Editor (with Zhenjiang Hu, Shin-Cheng Mu), Progress in Informatics.
 Special Issue on Advanced Programming Techniques for Construction of Robust, General and Evolutionary Programs, March 2013.
 - Guest Editor (with Benjamin Pierce),
   Journal of Automated Reasoning.
 Special Issue on the POPLmark Challenge.
 October 2012.
+- Editoral Board of  Logical Methods in Computer Science, 2016-present.
 - Editorial Board,  Foundations and Trends in Programming Languages, 2012-present.
 - Nomination committee, SIGPLAN CACM Research Highlights, 2009-2011.